research-technologies/hull_synchronizer/README.md

 The application is configured with `devise` to require login.
 There is a rake task available to create the initial user:

 ```
+  rake sync:setup_admin_user[email, password]
 ```

 This user can then be used to create subsequent user accounts by logging in and navigating to the 'Manage Users' tab.
-Check the 'admin' box to allow the new user to access the Manage Users panel.
+Check the 'admin' box to allow the new user add/edit/delete Users.

 ## Getting Started using docker